BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct22.md

 - Conducted geogrpahical analysis of the elecorate
 - Conducted gender analysis of the electorate
 - Implemented a mapping function to clean the country codes and education codes
-- Began creating scripts to analyze the changes in electorate by location (country of residence of immigrant voters)

 ### What will I be working on next?
 Up next, we will be working on the following: